Swords of Glass

 My interest in Swords of Glass began in 1987 when I purchased and played it with my son.
 I can still feel the thrill of excitement when, after two months of painstaking effort, we finally surmounted the last obstacle and captured the Sword of Glass.
 We continued to explore the various dungeons in the game for months after that but in time, as always happens, interest faded.
 Decades passed and suddenly I found myself hip-deep in grandsons.
 Their appearance dredged up long forgotten memories of things I did with my son and one of those was Swords of Glass.
 Wondering if it was still available, an Internet search turned up an outstanding site by Dean Tersigni (The Glass Shrine) that provides unparalleled detail about the nature and history of the game, complete descriptions of the weapons, spells and potions, as well as descriptions of many of the monsters that inhabit the dungeons.
 Best of all he provides a free download of the game and a link to a site with a free DOS emulator program on which to run it.
 I heartily encourage anyone interested in Swords of Glass to visit his site.

 Since Dean did such an outstanding job describing the game, I thought a page designed to help people play it would be appreciated.
-That's what the following page is about: providing maps of all the dungeons, pictures of the various monsters one is likely to encounter and a few suggestions on playing strategies.
+That's what the following page is about: providing maps of all the dungeons, pictures of the various monsters one is likely to encounter and suggestions on playing techniques.

 As for the graphics, in today's world they mine unintended humor in that even after playing for hours the ridiculously simple images still make smiling at them irresistible.